tonym128/tonym128.github.io/_posts/2018-03-08-the-creation-of-the-lauren.markdown

-  * The resizing and crop algorithm could be improved, but it's Good Enough (tm) right now.
+  * The resizing and crop algorithm could be improved, but its Good Enough (tm) right now.

   * The UI could give more feedback and be multi-threaded.